-Tasmania is fast becoming the must-see state in Australia, particularly with the rise of the Aussie lappers who have taken the leap to drop everything and experience life on the road.
+Tasmania is fast becoming the must-see state in Australia.
+The popularity is due to the rise of the Aussie lappers who want to experience life on the road.

-A Tasmania family holiday is easier to plan when you know the sights and activities you want to see and do on your travels.
-These will generally be dependant on your timeframe in Tasmania and the ages of your children.
+A Tasmania family holiday is easy to plan when you know the sights and activities you want to experience.
+Activities will be dependent on your timeframe and the ages of your children.

-Note: This post may contain affiliate links.
-Visit disclaimer for more information.
+This post may contain affiliate links.
+Please read the disclaimer for more information.

 Featured Image: Cradle Mountain © Laura Helle